gabrielecirulli/ncrawl/README.md

 			# result.took - total time taken in milliseconds
 			# result.module - name of module
 			# result.id - scan id
+			# result.data - an object of data that the module middleware picked up
 		start: (id, target) ->
 			# ran after the scan has been taken out of the queue and started
 			# id - scan id